Red Sox, Giants grapple with positive coronavirus tests as stretch run looms

+During Tuesday’s Red Sox-Rays game, Boston’s Xander Bogaerts was removed in the second inning.
+The Red Sox subsequently confirmed that the veteran shortstop and team leader, who made his third all-star squad this season, tested positive for the virus.

+Before the game, Red Sox Manager Alex Cora revealed that another Boston pitcher, reliever Hirokazu Sawamura, also received a positive test result.

-Barnes joins Kiké Hernández, Christian Arroyo and left-handed pitcher Martín Pérez on MLB’s covid-19 injured list.
-All have tested positive for the virus, and lefty reliever Josh Taylor entered quarantine because he was deemed to have been in close contact with Barnes.
+Bogaerts, Barnes and Sawamura join teammates Kiké Hernández, Christian Arroyo and left-handed pitcher Martín Pérez on the covid-19 injured list.
+All have tested positive, and lefty reliever Josh Taylor entered quarantine because he was deemed to have been in close contact with Barnes.

 Barnes, who has been vaccinated, landed on the covid IL for the third time this season.
 His first trip occurred during spring training and he was quickly cleared to return.
 In early August, he went on the list, then tested negative for the virus.

-Perez tested positive Monday and the team discovered Barnes’s positive status as it went through contact tracing and testing.
-Hernandez and Arroyo tested positive last week and were placed on the list on Friday.
-Both, according to Manager Alex Cora, are feeling okay.
+Pérez tested positive Monday and the team discovered Barnes’s positive status as it went through contact tracing and testing.
+Hernandez and Arroyo tested positive last week in Cleveland and were placed on the list on Friday.
+Both are feeling okay, according to Cora, but they reportedly remain for the time being in Cleveland.

 In an important week in which they play the NL Central-leading Milwaukee Brewers and Los Angeles Dodgers, San Francisco placed Alex Wood, the probable starter Tuesday against the Brewers, on the covid injured list Monday afternoon and were uncertain of Johnny Cueto’s status.